Skip to main content

 On parental leave and worried it'll derail your mortgage?
 It usually won't.
 Here's how lenders treat maternity leave income and what documents prove you're returning to work.

-Buying or renewing a home while on maternity or parental leave feels like it should be a problem — your income has dropped temporarily, after all.
-The reassuring news: Canadian lenders have clear rules for this, and a return-to-work letter usually lets them use your full regular income.
-Here's how it works.
+Buying or renewing a home while you're on maternity or parental leave feels like it should be a deal-breaker — your income has dropped temporarily, after all, and you may be juggling a newborn at the same time.
+Take a breath: in Canada, this is a well-worn path, and lenders have clear rules for it.
+In most cases a single document — a return-to-work letter — lets a lender qualify you on your full regular salary, not the smaller EI benefit you're receiving while on leave.
+Here's exactly how it works and what to have ready.

 The short answer

 You can get a mortgage on maternity or parental leave in Canada.
-Lenders will generally qualify you on your full pre-leave income — not your reduced EI benefits — as long as you provide a letter from your employer confirming your return date and salary.
-Your leave is treated as temporary, not a change in employment.
+Lenders will generally qualify you on your full pre-leave income — not your reduced EI benefits — as long as you provide a letter from your employer confirming your guaranteed return date and salary.
+Your leave is treated as a temporary, defined period, not a change in employment.
+Without that letter, some lenders will count only your current reduced income, which is why the paperwork matters more than anything else.
 See maternity-leave mortgage options.

 How lenders treat leave income

-The concern lenders have is simple: can you afford the mortgage at your normal income once you're back?
-A return-to-work letter answers that.
-With it, most lenders use your full guaranteed salary to qualify you, because your leave is a defined, temporary period with a confirmed return.
-Without it, a lender might only count your current (reduced) income — which is why the documentation matters so much.
+The question every lender is really asking is simple: can you comfortably afford this mortgage at your normal income once you're back at work?
+A return-to-work letter answers that directly.
+With it, most lenders use your full guaranteed salary to qualify you, because your leave is a defined period with a confirmed end date and a job waiting for you.
+Without it, a cautious lender may fall back to your current (reduced) income — and EI parental benefits are capped, so that can shrink your borrowing power dramatically.

 The key document: a return-to-work letter